seifertd/AdventOfCode/2023/README.md

   is an unstated assumption that in part 1, you use the first available solution, but in part 2, you have to skip that one and try to find the next ... who knows, there could be N solutions in a map.
 This problem sucked.
+* Day 14: Mostly easy.
+Day 2 solution hinges on knowing you can never brute force 1 billion iterations of the platform tilting, so there has to be a cycle.
+Find it and the offset it starts at, then mod the 1 billion minus the offset by the cycle length add the offset back and replay that many tilts to get the answer.